MillironX/sc2-sequencing/ont/README.md

 Consolidates all FAST5s into a single gzipped FASTQ using ONT's `guppy_barcoder`.
-Note that this is for MinKNOW's default settings of 4000 reads/file.
-It is _highly_ recommended to set the "Number of Reads per File" entry in MinKNOW to 0, and checking "Compress FASTQs" to produce nearly the same results.
+Note that this is for MinKNOW's default settings of 4000 reads/file. ~~It is _highly_ recommended to set the "Number of Reads per File" entry in MinKNOW to 0, and checking "Compress FASTQs" to produce nearly the same results~~ (this functionality has been taken out of recent updates to MinKNOW).

 ## Installation